Ryu0118/Kusa/README.md

 Click "Generate Token" and then copy the token it generates.

-## Known Issue
+## Known Issues

-Terminal.app on macOS does not support 24-bit color, so colors are not displayed.
-Therefore, use iTerm2, Hyper, Warp or other terminals to display colors correctly.
+- Terminal.app on macOS does not support 24-bit color, so colors are not displayed, therefore, use iTerm2, Hyper, Warp or other terminals to display colors correctly.

 ## Usage

 ### `kusa --help`

 ```
 USAGE:
     kusa <github user name>